WorldHealthOrganization/app/docs/PRIVACY.md

 ## Third-Party Apps and Services

-Third-party applications and/or services linked to or embedded in the App governed by those third-party security and privacy policies (see third party tools).
+Third-party applications and/or services linked to or embedded in the App governed by those third-party security and privacy policies (see [third party tools][8]).
 If you consent to receiving push notifications, a third-party provider may collect device and regional location information, but your identity or Personal Data will not be revealed to us as a result of enabling such notifications.
 You may stop push notifications by adjusting your device settings.

 ## Disclaimer